noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 “Umu.
 Ahh, I also had these sweets that my subordinates said were delicious...
 I can’t taste them with my size, so I’ll give you those too.”

-[T-Thank you… I-It’s enough already, okay?]
+[T-Thank you...
+I-It’s enough already, okay?]

-...How should I say this… It’s amazing how Magnawell-san feels like “a grandpa who hasn’t seen his grandson in a long time”.
+...How should I say this...
+It’s amazing how Magnawell-san feels like “a grandpa who hasn’t seen his grandson in a long time”.
 However, it seemed like if I just kept receiving stuff from him, he would give me one thing after another, so I somewhat forcefully thanked him and told him that it was enough.
 Hmmm.
 Everytime